nazimben25/Project4_Group4_Immigration_to_canada/README.md

             3.2.2.2) data cleaning and transformation
             use Data_collection_ETL_DataB_creation\data_compiling.ipynb

-                => countries data
-                    - drop rows with nan representing regions
-                    - change type of data

-                => immigration data
-                    - drop columns in frensh
-                    - data type conversion
-                    - replace empty values
-                    - replace NAN values

-                    - replace country name : the names used in the 2 datasets do not match => identify the mismatch and manually create a mapping dictionary =>  replace 78 countries to be in line with World bank
-                    - rename columns

-                    - map months to get the numeric value (exp : mars : 3, apr : 4)
-                    - reset index

-                => macroeconomic data
-                    - retrieve countries list from immigration

-                    - replace Nan
-                            - pivot the DF
-                            - replace nan of 1st column
-                            - replcae nan of other columns = unpivot (melt)

-                    : drop and rename columns after merge
-                    - change data type

-                => Corruption perception indicator
-                - drop columns
-                - rename columns

-                => Global Peace Index data
-                - drop columns
-                - rename columns
-                - replace country name : the names used in the 2 datasets do not match => identify the mismatch and manually create a mapping dictionary =>  replace 21 countries to be in line with World bank
+                => Data cleaning, transformation and loading
+                    drop rows, drop columns, rename columns, replace countries names, map months, change data type, replace empty values, replace NAN values, reset index,  pivot columns, unpivot columns (melt)

-            outputs
+                => outputs
                     - csv countries_UN_referential: Countries list United Nations referential
                     - csv immigrants_by_country_monthly: immigration by country and by month from 2015 to 2024
                     - csv macro_economic_data: selected indicators for each country and by year from 2015 to 2024
                     - csv Global_Peace_Index : data for this indicator for 2023
                     - csv corruption_perception_index : data for this indicator for 2023
                     - csv full_indicators_by_country_by_year_long
                     - csv full_indicators_by_country_by_year
                     - csv full_indicators_by_country

             3.2.1.3) creation database
             use Data_collection_ETL_DataB_creation\db_create.ipynb